NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Materials and Methods

-We use a public CCTA dataset \cite{ZENG2023102287} containing binary segmented coronary trees for our study, and split the coronary trees into right coronary artery (RCA) and left anterior descending (LAD).
-We use 67 RCA data and 79 LAD data for validation.
-We then perform cone-beam forward projections from the CCTA data to generate the input projections with coefficient attenuation information based on Operator Discretization Library (ODL) \cite{jonas_adler_2017_249479}.
-For each CCTA data, we generate only two projections and the two projections are the only data we use in our model for 3D reconstruction of each coronary tree.
-The projection geometry for RCA and LAD is illustrated in Table~\ref{proj_geo} which mimics the one usually used in clinics.
-Figure~\ref{projections_example} illustrates one example of two projections generated from both RCA and LAD data.
+We use a public CCTA dataset \cite{ZENG2023102287} containing binary segmented coronary trees for our study, splitting the coronary trees into the right coronary artery (RCA) and left anterior descending (LAD) artery.
+Since our model is an optimization-based method for each individual data point, we do not need training/validation split.
+We use 67 RCA data and 79 LAD data points as the test set.
+We perform cone-beam forward projections on the CCTA data to generate the input projections with simulated attenuated X-ray intensities based on the Operator Discretization Library (ODL) \cite{jonas_adler_2017_249479}.
+For each CCTA data point, we generate only two projections to use in our model for 3D coronary tree reconstruction.
+The projection geometries for RCA and LAD are illustrated in Table~\ref{proj_geo}, which mimic the ones generally used in clinics.
+Figure~\ref{projections_example} illustrates an example of two projections generated from both RCA and LAD.